cruzviz/cruzviz-vim/README.md

 1) In NORMAL mode, type `:digraphs` and hit `<enter>`.

 2) Page through the screens and find the symbols of interest.
 They will be preceded by a 2-character code and followed by a 3 digit number.
-For example: `'DG ˚  176` is the degree symbol.
+For example: `DG ˚  176` is the degree symbol.

 3) Quit out of that screen now that you know the 2-character code you need.